rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 | brand | `product_brand` |

 If you wish to pass any extra properties other than what we support, you can use our **Custom Properties** configuration.

+### Custom Properties

+If you wish to send your defined properties to pinterest, you can do so by using our custom properties settings.
+Just add those properties in the given field and you are good to go.
+Here is an example shown of how it works.

 ```javascript
 rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})
 ```